Skip to the main content

 This image depicts a circular infographic titled "Portrait of a Kentucky Learner" from the Kentucky Department of Education.
 The circle is divided into six colored sections, each representing a key attribute of a learner.
 At the center is the Kentucky Department of Education logo, showing the silhouette of two children and an adult.
 The six attributes and their corresponding sections are: Engaged Citizen (orange section, top) - Depicts a person icon.
 Critical Thinker (purple section, top-right) - Shows a lightbulb icon.
 Effective Communicator (blue section, right) - Features a speech bubble icon.
 Empowered Learner (green section, bottom-right) - Depicts a person standing confidently.
 Creative Contributor (teal section, bottom-left) - Shows a paint palette icon.
 Productive Collaborator (red section, left) - Features two connected people icons.
 Each section is color-coded and includes an icon to visually represent the skill or quality it describes.

 Kentucky stands out as one of the country’s frontrunners.
-The state developed a Portrait of a Learner that highlights local needs while focussing on essential competencies.
+The state developed a Portrait of a Learner that highlights local needs while focusing on essential competencies.
 Their Innovation Guide provides districts with a clear community engagement and framework development outline.

 An illustrated draft design for Nevada's Portrait of a Learner framework.
 The image shows a simple line drawing of a student writing or studying, surrounded by thought bubbles containing key questions: "How do I contribute?", "Who am I?", "How do I connect and belong?", and "How do I thrive through challenges?".
 Around these central questions are smaller words like "Creativity", "Critical Thinking", "Community Building", "Communication", and "Empathy".
 The bottom of the image contains four key themes that emerged from diverse perspectives: Know themselves, Connect with others, Contribute their skills to the community, and Thrive through life's inevitable challenges.
 The design uses a coral orange accent color and includes the Portrait of a Learner logo in the top left corner.